Mzilikazi

-Mzilikazi KaMashobane, (real name Mzilikazi Khumalo, documented in colonial times as Moselekatse Khumalo; c.
-1790 – 9 September 1868) was a Southern African Zulu king who founded the Mthwakazi kingdom in what is now called Matebeleland, which is now part of Zimbabwe.
-His name means "the great river of blood".
-He was born the son of Mashobane kaMangethe near Mkuze, Zululand (now known as KwaZulu-Natal in South Africa), and died at Ingama, Matabeleland (near Bulawayo, Zimbabwe).
+Mzilikazi KaMashobane (c.
+1790 – 9 September 1868), also known as Mzilikazi Khumalo and recorded in some colonial sources as Moselekatse, meaning "The Great Road", was a Southern African king and founder of the Northern Ndebele, or Matabele, kingdom in what is now Southern Zimbabwe, also known as the Mthwakazi kingdom.

+Born near Mkuze in present-day KwaZulu-Natal, Mzilikazi led his followers north from Zululand during the Mfecane, incorporating peoples of other tribes along the way, and established a powerful kingdom in the region later known as Matabeleland.
+His followers became known as the Ndebele people of Zimbabwe.

 Many consider him to be the greatest Southern African military leader after the Zulu king, Shaka.
 In his autobiography, David Livingstone referred to Mzilikazi as the second most impressive leader he encountered on the African continent.

+Early life

+Mzilikazi was born the son of Mashobane kaMangeth, chief of the Northern Khumalo clan, around 1790 near Mkuze in present-day kwaZulu-Natal, heartland of the Zulu.
+His mother was Cikose Ndiweni of amaNgwe.

+The Ndwandwe competed against the Mthethwa, headed by Dingiswayo, for land.
+The Khumalo clan were based on the Black Mfolozi River between the two rival confederacies.

+Mzilikazi became chief of his clan after sometime in the 1820s after Mashobane was killed by Zwide for helping Dingiswayo's commander Shaka escape.
+Mzilikazi swore allegiance to Shaka, who had usurped the Zulu chieftainship and taken over the Mthethwa confederacy after Dingiswayo’s death, and became his lieutenant.

 Leaving Zululand

-Mzilikazi was originally a deputy of Shaka.
-He left Zululand (or Nguni land) during the period largely known as Mfecane with a large kraal of Shaka's cattle.
-Shaka had originally been satisfied that Mzilikazi had served the Zulu nation well and he rewarded Mzilikazi with cattle and soldiers.
-But after some time King Shaka of the Zulu Kingdom, assassinated the twins of Mzilikazi's sister— Ntombizodwa Ka Mashobana, who was later was known as Mafakasane.
-This led to a greater division between Mzilikazi and Shaka.
+Shaka had originally been satisfied that Mzilikazi had served the Zulu nation well and rewarded Mzilikazi with cattle and soldiers.
+A rift between the two leaders formed after Shaka assassinated the twins of Mzilikazi's sister, Ntombizodwa Ka Mashobana, who was later known as Mafakasane.

+In 1823 Mzilikazi left Nguniland during the Mfecane with a large kraal of Shaka's cattle.
 It is unclear if Mzilikazi stole Shaka's cattle or if he raided them from neighbouring tribes.
-He first travelled to Mozambique but in 1826 he moved west into the Transvaal due to continued attacks by his enemies.
-He absorbed many members of other tribes as he defeated the Transvaal.
+Mzilikazi first travelled to present day Mozambique but in 1826 he moved west into the Transvaal due to continued attacks by his enemies, absorbing many members of other tribes as he defeated them.
 He attacked the Ndzundza kraal at Esikhunjini, where the Ndzundza king Magodongo and others were kidnapped and later killed at the Mkobola river.

 For the next ten years, Mzilikazi dominated the Transvaal.
 Mzilikazi eliminated all opposition and reorganised the captured territory to suit the new Matabele order.
 In 1831, after winning a battle against the Griqua people, Mzilikazi occupied the Griqua lands near the Ghaapse mountains.
 He used scorched earth methods to maintain a safe distance from all surrounding kingdoms.
-The death toll has never been satisfactorily determined, but it is believed that the region was so depopulated that the Voortrekkers were able to occupy and take ownership of the Highveld area without opposition in the 1830s.
+The death toll has never been satisfactorily determined.